Estimated reading time: 13 minutes

 With 1,767,155 active subscribers (as of the end of February 29, 2020) in urban areas of Ontario, British Columbia and Alberta, it is Canada’s fourth largest mobile network operator with 5% market share.

-Freedom Mobile is a Canadian company that believes in giving its customers the best prices and Freedom of price gouging.
+Freedom Mobile is a Canadian company that believes in giving its customers the best prices and freedom from price gouging.

 You’ll also find that Freedom Mobile stays ahead of or in line with the big mobile phone companies.